 The artist attended San Jose State University, earning a BFA in Animation and Illustration.
 She studied under the tutelage of renowned author and illustrator Alice Carter, and John Clapp learning the importance of drawing and storytelling and being inspired by real life experiences.
 During her studies as a digital background painter, Beverleigh has worked on many successful animated short films.
 Based on a true story, Tule Lake was nominated by the Annie Awards, holding more than thirty awards worldwide.
 With an MFA in illustration from the University of Hartford, Hartford Art School, Beverleigh furthered her education, studying under such legends in the business as Hall of Fame illustrators Murray Tinkelman, Robert Hunt, Gary Kelley and C.F.
 Payne amongst others.

 As an artist and teacher, Beverleigh successfully navigates the worlds of teaching and illustration.
 Instructing classes in figurative drawing and painting as well as animation, the artist is an ongoing inspiration to her students, encouraging them to venture out onto their own unique path as she has done over the course of her career.

-She currently teaches drawing and painting at:
+She currently teaches at:

 CSMA (Community Schools of Music and Arts), Mt.
 View - CA